+Module

-- argument The term argument is used interchangeably with parameter in this manual and applies both to command-line arguments used to invoke a program to be debugged and to arguments passed to routines, functions, and procedures. - module This term refers to what is usually called a module in C++ and assembler, and also to what is called a unit in Pascal.
-Modules are executable files such as .EXE files and .DLLs. - routine A routine, as used in this manual, refers to assembler and C++ functions, and to Pascal functions, procedures, and object methods.
+This term module refers to what is usually called an object module in C++ and assembler, and also to what is called a unit in Pascal.

+Function

+For readability, this manual uses the term function to refer to assembler, C, and C++ functions; C++ member functions; and to Object Pascal functions, procedures, and object methods.

+Turbo Debugger

-In this manual, the term "Turbo Debugger" refers to the two Turbo Debugger programs: TDW.EXE and TD32.EXE.
+In this manual, the term Turbo Debugger refers to the collective set of Turbo Debugger programs: TD.EXE, TDW.EXE, and TD32.EXE.
 However, there are times when the text refers to a specific Turbo Debugger program.
-In these cases, the term "TDW" refers to TDW.EXE and the term "TD32" refers to TD32.EXE.
+In these cases, the term "TDW" refers to TDW.EXE, "TD32" refers to TD32.EXE, and "TD" refers to TD.EXE.